 Troopers on Patrol

-To all the members involved in these two cases, congratulations on jobs well done.
+To all the members involved in these cases, congratulations on jobs well done.
 To them, and all our Troopers on Patrol, keep up the tradition.